CrystalSystems/crystal-v1.0--production/README.md

 Improved database connection logging with visual cues and detailed status messages - making debugging and monitoring easier in production environments.

 ### Improved error handling
-A custom `handleServerError` [utility](https://github.com/CrystalSystems/crystal-v1.0--prod/blob/main/backend/src/shared/helpers/handle-server-error/handle-server-error.js) was introduced to standardize backend error responses and improve debugging during development.
+A custom `handleServerError` [utility](https://github.com/CrystalSystems/crystal-v1.0--prod/blob/main/backend/src/shared/helpers/handle-server-error/handle-server-error.js) was introduced to standardize backend error responses and improve debugging during development.<br/>

-This function captures the context in which the error occurred (even if not explicitly provided), logs detailed information to the console, and adjusts the HTTP response based on the environment:
+This function captures the context in which the error occurred (even if not explicitly provided), logs detailed information to the console, and adjusts the HTTP response based on the environment:<br/>
 - In **production**, it returns a generic 500 error message without exposing sensitive details.
 - In **development**, it returns the full error object including stack trace and calling context - making it easier to trace and fix issues.<br/>
 This approach enhances security in production while maintaining maximum visibility and clarity during development.